 The Baseball choke is the brainchild of Magid Hage, a Gracie Barra black belt.
 The young Brazilian is a huge fan of the sneaky aspect of Jiu-Jitsu, hence his experimentation in those areas.
 Magid’s “sneaky” research gave birth to one of the tightest chokes in Brazilian Jiu-Jitsu.

-The reason the baseball choke is considered to be a sneaky technique is because most people never see it coming.
+The reason the baseball choke is considered to be a sneaky technique is that most people never see it coming.
 When you position yourself for an armbar from the mount or go for Ashi Garami, people are going to know what to expect.
 However, when you’re crushing them from the knee on belly position, they won’t suspect you going for the arguably tightest collar choke.
-What’s more impressive is that you can hit the choke from the bottom, and not just form guard.
+What’s more impressive is that you can hit the choke from the bottom, and not just form the guard.
 The baseball choke is very easy to set up from bottom side control when your opponents really feel safe and in control.
 That’s not all, however.
 For all you No-Gi die-hards out there, a variation of the Baseball choke is also applicable without the kimono.

 Basically, the Baseball choke is a blood choke, using the collar and your forearms to cut off the blood supply to the brain.
 The configuration of the choke involves one of your arms gripping the lapel of an opponent very deep.
 Unlike most Jiu-Jitsu chokes from the front, the Baseball choke doesn’t require a cross collar grip, but rather a same side one.
 For the grip, four fingers go inside while the thumb goes to the outside. the other grip is placed on the opposite side lapel in an opposite manner (thumb in, four fingers out).
 The palms of both hands should meet behind the neck, like when holding a baseball bat, hence the name of the choke.